recallnet/contracts/README.md

 transaction to the network.
 Recall that you **must** set `-g 100000` to ensure the gas estimate is sufficiently high.

-Lastly, if you're deploying the Recall ERC20, the environment will dictate different token symbols:

-- Local: prefixes `RECALL` with `l`
-- Testnet: prefixes `RECALL` with `t`
-- Mainnet: uses `RECALL`

 Mainnet deployments require the address of the Axelar Interchain Token Service on chain you are deploying to, which is handled in the ERC20's `DeployScript` logic.